Passive House + Zero Net Energy + Permaculture

 I will also try to share resources we find helpful along the way as well.

-*Passive House (Passivhaus): initially a German-based building standard, now a way to build residential and commercial structures that is growing every year, mainly in Europe and North America.
+*Passive House (Passivhaus): initially a Germany-based building standard, now a way to build residential and commercial structures that is growing every year, mainly in Europe and North America.

 - Create an airtight building envelope (0.6 ACH is the goal — current codes typically allow 3.0 ACH or higher).